bcmpinc/looptunes/README.md

 This is my first real bevy project and to avoid complicated things like UI, it has no UI.
 Please check the controls below.

-The procedural audio is played through a [custom audio backend](src/looptunes.rs) written during the jam using crossbeam-channel and rodio.
-Copy & paste functionality is provided by a [clipboard plugin](src/clipboard.rs) that I also wrote during the jam.

 ### How to start
 - Click on the 2m8s circle.